bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

     | Record<string, { key: string; payload: any } | true>; // Enable these features if unable to contact bucket.co.
 Can be a list of feature keys or a record with configuration values
   timeoutMs?: number; // Timeout for fetching features (default: 5000ms) staleWhileRevalidate?: boolean; // Revalidate in the background when cached features turn stale to avoid latency in the UI (default: false) staleTimeMs?: number; // at initialization time features are loaded from the cache unless they have gone stale.
 Defaults to 0 which means the cache is disabled.
-Increase in the case of a non-SPA expireTimeMs?: number; // In case we're unable to fetch features from Bucket, cached/stale features will be used instead until they expire after `expireTimeMs`.
+Increase this in the case of a non-SPA expireTimeMs?: number; // In case we're unable to fetch features from Bucket, cached/stale features will be used instead until they expire after `expireTimeMs`.
 Default is 30 days
 };
 ```